About the European Family Conference

 1. Your Country Coordinator will be informed.

-2. You will need to decide whether to register as a full-time attendee or to cancel the registration you started (if you started it) and plan to attend the EFC another year when you are able to participate fully.
+2. You will need to decide whether to register as a full-time attendee or to cancel the registration you started (if you started it) and plan to attend the EYPC another year when you are able to participate fully.

 The availability of registering in this attendee category is not guaranteed and would still be subject to the same registration procedures and deadlines.
 The registration deadline for Visitors is the same as for all other registrants.